 This scholarship is awarded to a high school senior or college freshman who shows leadership and initiative in activities involving peace and social justice, nuclear disarmament, and/or conflict resolution.
-Awards are between $250 and $500.
+Awards are of $250 or $500.

 This scholarship is for college students who are actively involved in fighting for social justice or civil rights.
 Multiple awards up to $10,000 are given every year.

 This scholarship is for women from developing countries who are pursuing study in the U.S. or Canada.
 Note that awardees must be at least 25 years of age.
 Grant awards are for up to $15,000.

 This $1,000-prize is awarded to students in grades 9–12 who have been involved in community service in the past 12 months and have encouraged positive race relations.
 Students will also be invited to attend a symposium at Princeton.

 This scholarship is for students aged 5–25 who have shown on-going commitment to an unpaid volunteer activity in the past year that involves fighting hunger.
 Additional consideration is given if you have been fighting childhood hunger.
 Winners will receive an award of $5,000 for their education plus a $5,000 grant in their name to a hunger-related charity of their choice.

 If you're concerned about paying for college, here's a complete guide to figuring out how much college will cost for you.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: